 - Take turns reading.
 You could read half the page while your child reads the other half.
 You could also point out single words here and there for your child to sound out.
 Start with words that are easy to sound out – for example, two-letter and three-letter words like ‘mat’, ‘on’ or ‘sip’.

 - Older children love alphabet books – ask your child to tell you words that start with the same sound as the letter you’re looking at.

-- Ask your child to make a storybook with her own pictures.
-She can do this on a computer or with pens and paper.
-Help her write the words or at least some of the letters in the story.
+- Ask your child to make a storybook with his own pictures.
+He can do this on a computer or with pens and paper.
+Help him write the words or at least some of the letters in the story.

 - When you’re out and about, ask your child to pick out or sound out letters or words on billboards, shop fronts, street signs or items at the supermarket.

-Visit the library with your child, and encourage him to choose books to take home.
+Visit the library with your child, and encourage her to choose books to take home.
+These could be fiction and non-fiction books.
 Many libraries also have story sessions and book clubs for children.